zhengli0060/AIT_Condition/README.md

 > To check the statistical independence of `A` and `Z`, we employ the large-scale HSIC test proposed by Zhang et al. (2018).
 > - Zhang Q, Filippi S, Gretton A, et al. Large-scale kernel methods for independence testing[J]. *Statistics and Computing*, 2018, 28: 113-130.

-## CITATION
+## Citation
-If you use this code, please cite the following paper:xxx
+If you use this code, please cite the following paper:
+  Testability of Instrumental Variables in Additive Nonlinear, Non-Constant Effects Models